This article applies to:

 For additional information about these procedures see the User Guide and Help for your version of MailMarshal.

 - Set the Routing information for Local Domains in MailMarshal to 'POP3'.
-In MailMarshal 6.4 and above, delivery is handled by routing tables.
+Delivery is handled by routing tables.
 If POP3 routes exist, MailMarshal automatically starts an additional service to respond to POP3 requests.
-This POP3 service appears in the list of services in the Configurator and Console.
+This POP3 service appears in the list of services in the user interfaces.
 To enable POP3 delivery for a domain, create or edit the Route for the domain and select "Deliver to POP3 mailboxes."
 You can also create a single route for all Local Domains.

 - Routing Messages for Undefined Accounts.
 If a message arrives for an undefined POP3 mailbox, you may want to send it to an administrator account, attempt delivery to an internal email server, or reject the message.

 - Forward the message to an administrator account: To forward to the administrator e-mail address, when you set routing to POP3, check the box For undefined messages...
 The messages that do not match an account will be delivered to the Administrator account as set on the Notifications tab of Server Properties.

 - Forward the message to another mail server: To forward to another server, create an additional route for the domain, with lower priority.
 Set the route to the server name or IP address of the server.
 The messages that do not match an account will be forwarded to this server for final delivery.

 - Reject the message: If neither of the above options is set, then any message to a POP3 domain that does not match an existing account will be undeliverable.
 A non-delivery message will be returned to the sender with a 'Mailbox/User is unknown' reason code.

 - Changing Existing 'Relay' Type Domains.
 To change an existing 'Relay' type domain to a POP3 domain, edit the routing information for the domain.